secretflow/secretflow/docs/index.rst

     Developer guide
     ^^^^^^^^^^^^^^^

-    Want to know the design principles of secretflow?
+    Want to know the design principles of SecretFlow?
     Want to improve existing functions or add more functions?
     The developer guidelines will guide you.